-Regarding the speculation that this illness is viral-based, it should be noted that holistic vets believe that, when an animal gets ill, something has affected its natural ability to heal.
-The key to righting that wrong, then, is to help the animal restore its defense system.
+Regarding the speculation that this illness is viral-based, it should be noted – holistic vets believe that, when an animal gets ill, something has affected its natural ability to heal.
+The key to righting that wrong, then, is to help the animal restore its defence system.
 Whether the problem is a bacterial or viral infection, cancer, or other illness, getting your pet’s immune system in shape is the place to start.
 However, each animal will be treated differently, even if they have the same “illness,” depending on the overall picture of their health.

-2. Lick Granuloma: The symptoms of this illness mimic those of pillow foot, except that allergies to food and / or the environment are often the cause.
+2. LICK GRANULOMA: The symptoms of this illness mimic those of pillow foot, except that allergies to food and / or the environment are often the cause.
 Dogs are most susceptible to this illness, especially certain breeds like Irish Setters, German Shepherds, Great Danes, Boxers, Dobermans, Labs, and Golden Retrievers.

 Symptoms: Unlike pillow foot, the animal favours one paw when licking.
 Hair loss is apparent, as well as lesions.

 Treatment: The first step with allergy-based conditions is to remove the source of the allergy, if possible.
 So, change of diet is critical.
 Buy pet food free of allergens found in commercial products.
 Better yet, start your pet on an organic raw-food diet (this is a wise choice, regardless, for maintaining good health and avoiding future illness).
 Add a good-quality Omega supplement for the animal’s skin and fur, as it will help with joint problems, since allergies can affect an animal’s ability to move with ease.
-Examine your home for mould and dust, and consider getting an air purifier, as the air quality is usually worse indoors than outdoors.
+Examine your home for mold and dust, and consider getting an air purifier, as the air quality is usually worse indoors than outdoors.

-3. Pemphigus Foliaceus: A skin disease often confused with feline lupus, this illness can be fatal if not treated.
+3. PEMPHIGUS FOLIACEUS: A skin disease often confused with feline lupus, this illness can be fatal if not treated.
 It is auto-immune based, hence the animal’s body is tricked into believing its skin is an enemy to be attacked, and develops antibodies to destroy it.

 Symptoms: Pustules and blisters form on the animal’s feet, as well as on its face and ears.
 Eventually, the entire body will be affected if the illness is not halted.
 Other symptoms include fever and loss of appetite.

-Treatment: Again, standard treatment includes antibiotics and corticosteroids, which can wreak further havoc on the animal’s system and send it into a vicious cycle of long-term dependency and horrendous side-effects that disrupt the animal’s ability to self-heal.
+Treatment: Again, standard medical treatment includes antibiotics and corticosteroids, which can wreak further havoc on the animal’s system and send it into a vicious cycle of long-term dependency and horrendous side-effects that disrupt the animal’s ability to self-heal.
 Recognizing symptoms early is essential, as is getting a proper diagnosis.
 Your pet’s immune system can be restored to normal using holistic treatments before the illness spreads and causes more damage and pain.

-4. Diabetes: A disease of the pancreas (see reference to article on diabetes in animals for alternative solutions).
+4. DIABETES: A disease of the pancreas (see reference to article on diabetes in animals for alternative solutions).

 Symptoms: Limping and sores on paws, both in cats and dogs, are among the symptoms of diabetes, along with the telltale signs of excess thirst, excess visits to the litter box, and weight gain.

-5. Cancer: Helke Ferrie’s article, “The ABCs of Pet Wellness,” is a great read on caring for your pets in general, but it is also a real eye-opener when it comes to animal cancers.
+5. CANCER: Helke Ferrie’s article, “The ABCs of Pet Wellness,” is a great read on caring for your pets in general, but it is also a real eye-opener when it comes to animal cancers.

 Symptoms: Excess licking of body parts (some animals may focus on the feet) and / or limping that goes on for more than a few days, when not the result of an obvious superficial injury, needs to be checked out by a professional.
 Lumps, lethargy, and other symptoms may be present.